facebook/react-native-website/docs/the-new-architecture/using-codegen.md

 ./gradlew generateCodegenArtifactsFromSchema
 ```

 This task invokes the `generateCodegenArtifactsFromSchema` command on all the the imported projects of the app (the app and all the node modules which are linked to it).
 It generates the code in the corresponding `node_modules/<dependency>` folder.
-So, for example, if you have a Fabric Native Component whose node module is called `my-fabric-component`, the generated code is located in the `SampleApp/node_modules/my-fabric-component/android/build/generated/source/codegen` path.
+For example, if you have a Fabric Native Component whose Node module is called `my-fabric-component`, the generated code is located in the `SampleApp/node_modules/my-fabric-component/android/build/generated/source/codegen` path.
 For the app, the code is generated in the `android/app/build/generated/source/codegen` folder.

 #### The Generated Code

-After running the gradle command above, you should find the codegen code in the `SampleApp/android/app/build` folder.
-The structure should look like this:
+After running the gradle command above, you will find the codegen code in the `SampleApp/android/app/build` folder.
+The structure will look like this:

 ```
 build